SA-Bi-Su/HTML_Basics/README.md

 # HTML_Basics
-Everything should start from small
+Everything should start from small - keep on learning